 While social dancing requires a partner, you do not have to bring one to any of our classes.
 We encourage students to trade partners during our group classes, so students can mix and mingle, work on their lead/follow skills, and also have the opportunity to dance with an instructor.
 However, those who have a regular dance partner do not have to trade partners if they don't want to.
 We understand that dance lessons make a great date, and we want to encourage you to enjoy your time in each others arms.

 There are a few ways to get started on your dance journey:

 Private lessons are great for dancers of all skill levels.
 If you are a beginner, private lessons are the fastest way to build a strong foundation and gain confidence.
 They are individually tailored to your learning style and pace.
 For intermediate dancers, they are the optimal way to improve your style and technique.
 Private lessons also allow you the greatest flexibility, as you can choose your own lesson times and which dances you want to learn.
 We offer private lessons in our Studio in Downtown Turlock.

-Before we create your dance package, we'd like to meet with you (usually in one of our favorite Downtown Turlock coffee shops) to get to know you a little better and discuss your goals.
+Before we create your dance package, we'd like to meet with you at the studio to get to know you a little better and discuss your goals.
 If you're preparing for a wedding or special event, the consultation is all about planning.
 We go over your song choices, any video inspiration you may have, our timeline, what to expect on your lessons, and scheduling.
 We have found that all of this is done better face-to-face.